Elizabeth M. McNally

 Elizabeth M. McNally is an American human geneticist and cardiologist.
 She is the Elizabeth J. Ward Chair and director of the Center for Genetic Medicine at Northwestern University's Feinberg School of Medicine.

 In 2021, McNally was elected a member of the National Academy of Medicine "for discovering genetic variants responsible for multiple distinct inherited cardiac and skeletal myopathic disorders and pioneering techniques for mapping modifiers of single gene disorders by integrating genomic and transcriptomic data to define the pathways that mediate disease risk and progression."

 Early life and education

 McNally was born and raised in Chicago, Illinois.
 Growing up, she became inspired to pursue a career in science in part due to the Museum of Science and Industry in Chicago.
-She completed her undergraduate degree in biology and philosophy from Barnard College at Columbia University before pursuing her medical degree and PhD from the Albert Einstein College of Medicine.
+She completed her undergraduate degree in biology and philosophy from Barnard College before pursuing her medical degree and PhD from the Albert Einstein College of Medicine.
 McNally then trained in internal medicine and cardiovascular medicine at the Brigham and Women’s Hospital and completed her postdoctoral training in genetics at Boston Children's Hospital/Howard Hughes Medical Institute.